Interstate moving services: FMCSA rules and how to use them

 Verify before you book

 FMCSA's free SAFER Company Snapshot tool (safer.fmcsa.dot.gov) lets you look up any carrier's USDOT and MC numbers, current operating authority, insurance on file, complaint history, and out-of-service status.
-This takes less than a minute and rules out roughly 90% of bad actors.

 - Active operating authority for "household goods" — not just "property."
 The two are distinct.